The Storyboard

 Now count how many cycles you needed to complete in order to get 25 acceptable outcomes.
 You should find that it is about twice as many as before you “imposed” the Inspect-and-Correct QI policy.

-The internal design of the process is unchanged – and it is still generating mistakes.
+The internal design of the process is unchanged so it is still generating mistakes.

-The risk is that if quality improves as the result of applying a quality target then it encourages the Governance thumbscrews to be tightened further and forces the people further into cross-fire between Governance and Finance.
+The risk is that if quality improves as the result of applying a quality target then it encourages the Governance thumbscrews to be tightened further and forces those delivering the service further into cross-fire between Governance and Finance.

-The lesson from this simple reality check seems clear.
+The lesson from this simple exercise seems clear.

-The Six Dice Game is a simpler version of the famous Red Bead Game that W Edwards Deming used to explain why the arbitrary-target-driven-stick-and-carrot style of management creates more problems than it solves.
+The Six Dice Game is a simpler version of the famous Red Bead Game that W Edwards Deming used to explain why, in the modern world, the arbitrary-target-driven-command-and-control-stick-and-carrot style of performance management creates more problems than it solves.

-The illusion of short-term gain but the reality of long-term pain.
+The illusion is of short-term gain but the reality is of long-term pain.

 And if you would like to see and hear Deming talking about the science of improvement there is a video of him speaking in 1984.
 He is at the bottom of the page.
 Click here.